351st Air Refueling Squadron: "Bloody Hundredth"

-Air Force Reserve
+Air Force reserve

-Activated in the reserves in 1947 at Miami Army Air Field, Florida.
-Unclear whether or not the unit was manned or equipped; inactivated in 1949 due to budget restrictions.
+The squadron was again activated in the reserve at Orlando Army Air Base, Florida on 17 July 1947 and assigned to the 100th Group, which was located at Miami Army Air Field, Florida.
+At Orlando, its training was supervised by Air Defense Command (ADC).
+It does not appear the squadron was fully staffed and was not equipped with operational aircraft.
+In 1948, Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.

+President Truman's reduced 1949 defense budget required reductions in the number of Air Force units.
+As a result, the 351st was inactivated as manned flying operations at Orlando Air Force Base ceased.

 Strategic Air Command bombardment operations

 The unit was reactivated under Strategic Air Command on 1 January 1956 as the 351st Bombardment Squadron, Medium.
-Based at Portsmouth Air Force Base (later Pease AFB), New Hampshire, the 351st BS (M) were equipped with 15 new, swept wing Boeing B-47E Stratojets which were designed to carry nuclear weapons and to penetrate Soviet air defenses.
-The 351st BS (M) deployed to RAF Brize Norton, Oxfordshire, from 29 December 1957 to 1 April 1958.
+Based at Portsmouth Air Force Base (later Pease AFB), New Hampshire, the 351st BS was equipped with 15 new, swept wing Boeing B-47E Stratojets which were designed to carry nuclear weapons and to penetrate Soviet air defenses.
+The 351st deployed to RAF Brize Norton, Oxfordshire, from 29 December 1957 to 1 April 1958.

 The squadron flew the B-47 for about a decade when by the mid-1960s it had become obsolete and vulnerable to new Soviet air defenses.
 The squadron began to send its Stratojets to AMARC at Davis–Monthan AFB, Arizona, for retirement in 1965, and the unit was inactivated on 25 June 1966, one of the last B-47 Squadrons.